 Want to teach your kids about Lei Day in Hawaii?
 Learn all about Hawaiian leis and how people celebrate Hawaiian May Day in the Islands on May 1st.

-This post about Hawaiian May Day contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Hawaiian May Day was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 How did you celebrate May Day when you were a kid?

 I remember gathering flowers and putting them in a little basket to drop off at neighbors’ homes.
 We’d ring the doorbell and run away, hiding in the bushes to see their reactions to our little May Day greeting.

 That was basically the extent of it, and after a few years, we didn’t really do anything anymore.